 What is a duty of care for medical malpractice vs. negligence?

 Medical professionals are held to a higher standard of care than ordinary people when they are within the scope of their work.
-However, this often means that it takes a medical expert’s examination of the medical records to determine what the duty of care actually was.
-A personal injury lawyer can help make that happen.
+However, this often means that it takes a medical expert’s examination of the medical records to determine what the duty of care actually was: A California personal injury lawyer can help make that happen.

 Is there a difference between medical malpractice and medical negligence?